 So Feminism...
 What the heck even is that?
 I used to think it was just a bunch of crazy women who hated men.
 I'm sure some of you reading might think the same thing.
 When I started researching what feminism was at the core, the first thing that I did was watch a video that my cousin sent to me.
 It is a Ted Talk by Chimamanda Ngozi Adichie called "We Should All Be Feminists".
 When I first sat down to watch it, all I could think was, "Ugh... this video is 30 minutes.
 That is way to long and I really don't want to sit here and listen to a talk about feminism for that long.
 BORINGGGG!"
 I sat down to watch it anyways and pushed through it.
 Now, imagine my reaction after I watched it: Jaw.
 Dropping.
 And.
 So.
 Good.
 It really began to spark my interest in this whole feminism thing and all I wanted to do was research.
 If you haven't watched it before, I highly encourage you to stop reading for a second and go watch it.
 It sums up perfectly what feminism is at the core.
 It is the whole reason why I am now a feminist.
 So go watch it!!
 Click here!
 Now!
 And then come back and finish reading.

 Okay so here we go… feminism actually isn't being man-haters and hating bras.
 I know!
 Mind-blowing right?!
 It is actually a really great thing!!
 It is about every woman out there who has been silenced.
 It is for every person out there who has been told that they can have dreams and aspirations, but not if they are too big.
 It is for every woman who has felt worthless.
 It is for the women who are told they are too big, too small, not funny enough, too loud, too intimidating, and everything in between.
 It is for the women who have been violated and have felt too scared to speak up.
 It is for the women who have been sexually assaulted and chose to speak up but were then told, "Well you were probably wearing something inappropriate so that's your own fault."
 It is for every woman out there who is being silenced.
 Feminism is an outlet.
 It gives a voice for women that might not feel like they can use theirs or those that physically can’t speak out.
 It is for those women who are still being trafficked.
 It is giving a voice to all of these people.
 It is so so important because it is the voice to tell women, “Hey, you are loved.
 Hey, you are worthy and you are worth it.
 You are so much more than what people say about you.
 You are everything.
 Be too loud, be smart, have huge dreams.
 Be who you are.
 Because you. are. enough.”
 People wonder why there are a bunch of women marching each year and speaking out.
 It is because they have been silenced for so long and there is so much injustice in the world.
-The fact that individuals continue to make jokes about rape and race and think it's funny continues to worsen huge issues in the world.
+The fact that individuals continue to make jokes about rape and race and gender and think it's funny continues to worsen huge issues in the world.
 Feminism is not simply a bunch of women walking around for no reason.
 There are so many beautiful and amazing reasons for their cause!!
 And the reasons are HUGE.
 Just because something might not affect you personally does not mean that it is not an issue for so many people in this country and around the world.
 Feminism is simply saying, “I see you and I support you.
 I see your hurt that you've been through.
 I see that there are so many people who have been silenced.
 I see that sexual assault and sex trafficking is so real.
+I see that ignorance and judgement on gender and race is still so real.
 I see that you are strong and that you are so much more than your body and how you look.
-I see that feminism is people of every gender and every race coming together and being able to use their voices for those that can’t.
+I see that feminism is people of every gender and every race coming together and being able to use their voices for those that don't feel like they can or physically can’t.
 I see that feminism is giving others the voice to speak their own truth.”

 There are so many people around the world whose voices are not being heard, which is why it is so important for us to speak up for those who can’t.
 Take Malala Yousafzai for example.
 She stands up for so many women, that don’t have a voice, and she has changed lives because of it.
 “I raise up my voice not so I can shout, but so that those without a voice can be heard.
 We cannot succeed when half of us are held back.” - Malala Yousafzai